efren-palacios/duellinks/_posts/content/news/2018/04/2018-04-05-datamined-discoveries.md

 **[Machdragon](/authors/Machdragon/)** says:
 - Pretty good card, provides much needed 1 for 1 Monster removal for the game and can be activated after the resolution of an opponent’s spell card.
 Many powerful spell cards such as {Enemy Controller} exist in the current meta so this may see play in Side Decks.

+**MiguelJoker** says:
+- It's a card with potential.
+If we get any Tier 1 decks like Masked Heroes that use {Mask Change} you'll be able to destroy a Monster on the field which ain't bad.
+But as I said for this card to be in the Main Deck we need Destiny Heroes Mask Change to be a Top Tier deck, but perhaps it's a solid choice for a Side Deck card.

 ---

+<a name="524"></a>
 #### {Dr. Frankenderp} (R)

 **[Superforms](/authors/superforms/)** says: